-Hofstra Passes Another Early-Season Test in Home Opener - NY Sports Day
+Hofstra Passes Another Early-Season Test In Home Opener - NY Sports Day

 Thomas, who led Sacred Heart in scoring each of the two prior seasons, went on to finish with a game-high 26 points on 9-for-14 shooting while going 6-for-10 from 3-point range.

-Meanwhile, Dubar scored 22 points (the most he’s scored against a Division I opponent and two shy of his career-high of 24 in a win over John Jay last season), shooting 9-for-16, while making half of his six 3-point tries, to go along with six rebounds.
+Meanwhile, Dubar scored 22 points (the most he has posted against a Division I opponent and two shy of his career-high of 24 in a win over John Jay last season), on 9-for-16 shooting, while making half of his six 3-point tries, to go along with six rebounds.

 It wasn’t just that duo, however, which helped put Hofstra over the top for the second straight game.